whitecube/lingua/README.md

 echo $language->toW3C(); // "fr" in this case but could be "fr-BE" if country code was specified

 /*
     ...
-PHP methods is to come.
+PHP method is to come.
 */
 ```